 Before you enable Credit Invoices

-- Your Recurly site must have the Only Bill What Changed feature enabled in order to have Credit Invoices enabled.
+- Your Recurly site must have the Only Bill What Changed feature enabled in order to enable Credit Invoices.

 - If you are using an integration built by a 3rd party, not Recurly, please review it to see if it would be affected by the below changes.
 Talk to the 3rd party to see if you need to upgrade your integration.